BroadbandForum/obudpst/BEST_PRACTICES.md

 architecture that generally involves regionally deployed test servers supporting tests from various network-owned client devices on the customer premises.
-1. Jumbo frames are NOT supported between the client and server, at any provisioned speed.
-IP fragmentation is expected with sending rates >1 Gbps.
+1. Jumbo frames are NOT supported between the client and server (although highly recommended).
+As such, IP fragmentation is expected when connection counts result in connection sending rates above 1 Gbps.
 2. A traditional 1500 byte MTU is available end-to-end without fragmentation.
 3. Multiple connections (UDP flows) are used between the client and server(s) to better utilize link aggregation and ECMP within the network.
-4. All tests are performed to multiple server instances to provide load balancing as well as avoid high-bandwidth "elephant" flows.
+4. All tests are performed to multiple server instances to provide load balancing as well as avoid individual high-bandwidth "elephant" flows.
-5. A minimum (and sometimes maximum) number of connections is specified to allow at least one server instance to be unreachable or unavailable.
+5. A minimum number of connections is specified to allow at least one server instance to be unreachable or unavailable.
 6. Older or low-end client devices would benefit from any available performance recommendations.
 7. Because the client devices may encounter background user traffic competing